Vikings-Jaguars prediction: Healthier team has the advantage in Jacksonville

 The biggest story line

-Vikings hitting the road with new kicking operation: Will Reichard hadn‘t missed a kick this season before last Sunday, but after pushing two field goals wide right, he ended up on injured reserve with a quadriceps strain.
-That, combined with All-Pro long snapper Andrew DePaola landing on injured reserve after hand surgery, means the Vikings will try to get through the next month after changing two-thirds of their field goal operation: veteran Jake McQuaide, who signed with the team on Wednesday, will be snapping to punter Ryan Wright, who’ll hold for John Parker Romo, the kicker the Vikings brought back this week.
-Romo has never kicked in a NFL game; he’ll get his first chance on Sunday as the successor to the rookie who beat him out in training camp.
+Vikings hitting the road with new kicking operation: Will Reichard hadn‘t missed a kick this season before last week, but after pushing two field goals wide right, he ended up on injured reserve because of a quadriceps strain.
+That, combined with All-Pro long snapper Andrew DePaola also landing on IR after hand surgery, means the Vikings will try to get through the next month after changing two-thirds of their field goal operation: veteran Jake McQuaide, who signed with the team Wednesday, will be snapping to punter Ryan Wright, who will hold for John Parker Romo, the kicker the Vikings brought back this week.
+Romo has never kicked in a NFL game; he will get his first chance Sunday as the successor to the rookie who beat him out in training camp.

 Vikings offense vs. Jaguars defense